mac-s-g/react-json-view/README.md

     * `cd react-json-view`
     * `./docker/server.sh`
     * *note:* you may need to use `sudo` to run the server file
-  5. open port 2000 in your browser
+  5. Open port 2000 in your browser
     * navigate to localhost:2000

 Your source code will be mounted inside the docker container.
 The container is built on the standard Node image.